Ursodoxicoltaurine

 Ursodoxicoltaurine is the international nonproprietary name (INN) for the pharmaceutical form of tauroursodeoxycholic acid (TUDCA).
 It is also known as taurursodiol.
 Tauroursodeoxycholic acid is a naturally occurring hydrophilic bile acid which is the taurine conjugated form of ursodeoxycholic acid (UDCA).
 Humans have only trace amounts of tauroursodeoxycholic acid but bears have large amounts of tauroursodeoxycholic acid and ursodeoxycholic acid in their bile.

 Synthesis

 Bile acids are naturally synthesized from cholesterol in the liver and are conjugated with specific amino-acids, specifically taurine.
 Bear bile contains several bile acids including taurochenodeoxycholic acid, ursodeoxycholic acid, and chenodeoxycholic acid.
 UDCA and its taurine conjugates comprise about 47% of the bile in American black bears and up to 76% in Asiatic bears.

 Ursodeoxycholic acid and tauroursodeoxycholic acid were first chemically synthesized in 1954 in Japan.
 Ursodeoxycholic acid is produced in several countries for the treatment of gallstones and primary biliary cholangitis.

 Medical uses

-In Canada and the United States, ursodoxicoltaurine, in combination with sodium phenylbutyrate, is indicated for the treatment of amyotrophic lateral sclerosis (ALS).
+In Canada and the United States, ursodoxicoltaurine, in combination with sodium phenylbutyrate, was indicated for the treatment of amyotrophic lateral sclerosis (ALS).
+Following failed results from the phase 3 PHOENIX trial (NCT05021536) It has been removed from the market in April 2024.
+Amylyx Pharmaceuticals has announced that effective immediately Relyvrio will no longer be available.